EarthAsylum/eacObjectCache/readme.md

 _\*  Transients with no expiration overide this setting and are allowed (as that is the normal WordPress functionality)._

-_\*  More often than not, unexpired objects are updated when the source data has changed and do not present any issues._
+_\*  Usually, but not always, unexpired objects are updated when the source data has changed and do not present any issues._

 * * *

-+   To set the default expiration time (in seconds) by group:
++   To set the default expiration time (in seconds) by group name:

 ```
     define( 'EAC_OBJECT_CACHE_GROUP_EXPIRE', array( 'group' => -1|0|int, ... ) );
 ```

 This option allows for setting the expiration time for specific object groups.

 See also `wp_cache_add_group_expire( $groups )`.

 * * *